 Another great way to free up space in an order fulfillment facility is by incorporating right-sized storage products and equipment.
 By analyzing volumetric throughput and only storing what is necessary for the shift, week, or month, space requirements can be reduced, the pick path can be shortened, and the order fulfillment center can achieve productivity improvements.

 Utilizing SpanTrack in existing pallet rack increases storage efficiency dramatically over pallet positions.
-It is achievable to fit 32 SKUs in the same space that 4 SKUs previously occupied – an order fulfillment storage increase of 700%.
+It is achievable to fit 32 SKUs in the same space that 4 SKUs previously occupied – an 8x increase in the number of SKUs stored in the same footprint.
 With SpeedCell, that same bay could hold up to 200 SKUs!

-These order fulfillment storage solutions may require additional bulk storage beyond what fits in a lane or cell, but the benefits far outweigh the negatives.
+These storage and fulfillment solutions may require additional bulk storage beyond what fits in a lane or cell, but the benefits far outweigh the negatives.
 Bulk storage can be relegated to overhead storage or other less valuable areas of a facility.
 The need to access these pallets will be far less with storage optimization in place.